Global launch highlights from Washington, D.C.

 - Helen Boucher, IDSA: “(This patient) in the prime of her life who had beaten cancer ended up dying from the drug-resistant infection.”

-- Michael Boyd, Cystic Fibrosis Foundation: “And as people with cystic fibrosis live longer lives, we’re running out of treatment options for these infections.
+- Michael Boyle, Cystic Fibrosis Foundation: “And as people with cystic fibrosis live longer lives, we’re running out of treatment options for these infections.
 As a physician, it is heartbreaking to know exactly what the infection is that’s causing a problem, and yet have to tell a patient and their family that we really don’t have an effective treatment for it.”

 In recognizing the similarities between COVID-19 and AMR, panelists highlighted the value of collaboration to save lives.
 “COVID-19 has shown that in crisis mode, collaboration is important.
 There is no one alone who can address the issues as effectively as when they partner with others… [The AMR Action Fund] should be perceived as the contribution of a group of companies, and should be an example to legislators and others to take steps to address [AMR], because this is a very big problem,” said Albert Bourla, CEO of Pfizer.
 Steve Ubl, CEO of PhRMA pointed out that “the fund is a highly collaborative effort involving a broad range of biopharmaceutical companies, philanthropies, development banks and multilateral organizations.”

 Industry’s essential role in helping bring novel antibiotics to patients also lies in the necessity of the resources industry can bring to small biotech companies.
 As a part of its investment, the AMR Action Fund will provide technical support to portfolio companies, giving them access to the deep expertise and resources of large pharmaceutical companies, to strengthen and accelerate antibiotic development.